Just the Facts

 A GPU is significantly faster than Intel's Xeon Phi on real HPC applications.

-Running the mini-applications shown in the above chart, GPUs deliver a speedup from approximately 2.5x-5x over CPUs.
-Although Intel's Xeon Phi can be optimized to outperform a CPU, GPU performance remains on average more than 2x faster than Xeon Phi.
+HPC is all about application performance, and GPUs have proven to offer superior performance over CPUs.
+In applications representing various scientific workloads, shown in the above chart, GPUs deliver a speedup from approximately 2.5x-7x over CPUs.
+Although Intel's Xeon Phi can be optimized to outperform a CPU, GPU performance remains on average 2-5x faster than the highest end Knights Corner.

 Independent results have shown GPU outperforms Xeon Phi by 2x or more.
 (Data from January 2014)